timotheeg/nestrischamps/readme.md

 #### Invite remote friends

 If you know how to set up apps on your router (i.e. [port forwarding](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/), you can invite your friends to play on your local server.
-Make them access the producer URL, and ask  them to login as player 2 rather than player 1
+Make them access the producer URL, and ask them to login as player 2 rather than player 1.

-s

 ## "Hidden" options